salavert/time-ago-in-words/README.md

 1. Copy Twig folder into your Bundle

-2. Activate twig extensions and set up our new sextension at `/app/config/config.yml` (replace acme by your bundle name)
+2. Activate twig extensions and set up our new extension at `/app/config/config.yml` (replace acme by your bundle name)

 These lines must go below `services:`